ostpczk/anxiety/scenes/act1.md

 {{/if}}

 {{if !_.fifteencigs}}
-b: Nikt nie zjawi się na naszym pogrzebie, wysypią nasz popiół do oceanu, na karmę dla wielorybów,
+b: Nikt nie zjawi się na naszym pogrzebie, wysypią nasz popiół do oceanu, zjedzą nas wieloryby,
 {{/if}}

 {{if !_.fifteencigs}}